 9. Remember that it takes time to truly feel settled.

 It truly takes 3 years to feel settled in a new city or town.
 Even using all of these tips you will still have a large amount of time where you will feel anxious, depressed or like you have lost your identity.
 It is normal for the first year to have many at-home nights, or to spend more than budgeting on eating out.
 Give yourself a break and allow for there to be a year where you don’t do big outgoing events but rather spend time being quieter and focusing on comfort foods and comfort events.
 Many people look back on this coccooning year as a precious family-building time.
 One thing that can help is to say to yourself (outloud) “I am exactly where I should be and things are unfolding in the exact right time.”

 10. It bears repeating – be kind to yourself.
 And if needed, ask for support from a counselor, therapist or religious leader.

 Change is difficult and if you find that you would like some additional support to discuss how this move is affecting you, your family or your marriage please call for a free consultation or to schedule a session in my sunny central Boulder office.
-I can be reached at 720-551-8084.
+Learn more about individual counseling with Ashley.